A bit about art-beat, and good causes August 2025 update

 Dust and cobwebs

 Finding all of my drawings and paintings involved a lot of digging around in various locations.
 Some of the older material was rescued from dark, dusty and sometimes damp or cobwebbed corners in family attics, garages and cupboards, and in a few cases unfortunately it shows.
 Once I felt reasonably confident I'd gathered most, if not all of them together, I embarked on a self-inflicted cull where I weighed them all up, new and old, for either inclusion here, or a return to obscurity.
 I estimate that put paid to over half, leaving about 200 to photograph and upload onto this website.
-As for cartoons I didn't count them, but I reckon they outnumber drawings and paintings.
+As for cartoons I didn't count them, but they probably outnumber drawings and paintings.
 In any event, they too were subjected to "weeding", with not dissimilar results.
-Clearly a subjective process, I’d not be surprised if you found yourself rubbing your eyes at some of the pictures I decided not to reject.
+Clearly a subjective process, I’d not be surprised if you found yourself rubbing your eyes at some of the pictures on this website that I clearly decided not to reject.

 Apart from art

 I feel the need to explain a couple of particularly "quiet" periods where I managed to produce staggeringly few, if any, drawings, paintings or cartoons.
 First was the four or so years between 1975 and 1980, immediately after my year-long Art Foundation Course at Stafford Art College where I didn't exactly push on in the world of art.
 Instead I spent the following 15 months employed as a Trainee Accountant, (naturally), at Evode in Stafford where, despite the lovely team and people, I couldn't see my future.
-Still only 20 years of age a friend and I agreed we'd get away and do something different, arranging to spend some time living and working on a kibbutz in Israel.
+Still only 20 years of age a friend and I agreed we'd get away and do something different, arranging to spend some time on a kibbutz in Israel.
 I think it's fair to say we both worked and played hard during our time there.
 Returning home (to Stafford) a year later, this almost completely artless period concluded with about 18 months working at GEC as a Computer Operator.
 Proving to be the start of a frankly unexpected but largely enjoyable and fulfilling career in IT, I then relocated to London where, in my spare time (or some of it), I rediscovered an appetite for drawing and painting.
 My second "artistic lull" followed about ten years later, and at about 18 years in length from the late 80s to the mid-noughties, was rather longer.
 During this time I was lucky enough to get married and become a proud dad to two daughters.
 They've been grown up a while now, which combined with my retirement in August 2018, left me with more spare time.

 A shout for my daughters, and Mick and John